 We invest our excess cash in money market accounts and bank CDs in denominations across numerous banks.
 We believe we obtain a competitive rate of return given the economic climate along with the security provided by the FDIC on these investments.
+During the three months ended December 31, 2016, we used cash to purchase \$7,440,000 of FDIC-backed securities and received \$2,459,000 on CDs that matured.
+Purchases of capital equipment and patents, mainly related to information technology and manufacturing equipment, consumed \$529,000 of cash.

 During the three months ended December 31, 2015, we used cash to purchase \$1,184,000 of FDIC-backed securities and received \$1,886,000 on CDs that matured.
 Purchases of capital equipment and patents, mainly related to information technology and manufacturing equipment, consumed \$227,000 of cash.

-During the three months ended December 31, 2014, we used cash to purchase \$1,638,000 of FDIC-backed securities and received \$1,375,000 on CDs that matured.
-Purchases of capital equipment and patents, mainly leasehold improvements for the build out of our new facility, consumed \$1,765,000 of cash.